mnsekh111/soft-eng-works/HW2/README.md

 ### Structural Patterns
 1. #### Adapter Pattern
 	> Adapter pattern is used when there is a need to provide a bridge between two incompatible interfaces without modifying their source code. i.e it comes into place when we want to use an existing class but its interfaces don't match our needs.

-	Adapter is about creating an intermediary abstraction that translates, or maps, the old component to the new system.
-Clients call methods on the Adapter object which redirects them into calls to the legacy component.
-This strategy can be implemented either with inheritance or with aggregation.

     **Example:**
     ```java